William G. Deshler: Career and contributions to the city of Columbus

 In 1857, following a visit to Havana and seeing the tree-lined streets of that city, Deshler funded the planting a double row of trees along East Broad Street.
 Two years later, Deshler sold his home and moved to a larger property at Broad and Third streets.
 The original 1848 home would eventually be purchased by Bishop John Watterson in 1879 and serve as the residence of the bishop of the Diocese of Columbus until its destruction in 1948 to make way for a new rectory on the same site, adjoining St. Joseph Cathedral.

 Following the outbreak of the American Civil War, Deshler served as an advisor to Treasury Secretary Salmon P. Chase, being unable to go to the front and fight due to ill health.
 Especially notable was his work in acquiring a reduced price for food and lodging for volunteers for the Union army.
-In 1863 he was a member of the delegation that went to Washington to advocate for the establishent of the armory that would become Fort Hayes.
+In 1863 he was a member of the delegation that went to Washington to advocate for the establishment of the armory that would become Fort Hayes.

 Deshler also advised on the construction of the current Trinity Episcopal Church beginning in 1866.
 In April of the following year, Deshler, along with Allen G. Thurman, sold a tract of land then known as Stewart's Grove—now known as Schiller Park—to the city of Columbus for $15,000.
 In the late 1870s, Deshler served as a member of the board of and assisted in founding the Hocking Valley Railroad.

 In 1878, Deshler oversaw the construction of the Deshler Block, two four-story buildings on the corner of Broad and High streets, which housed the Deshler Bank and other businesses.
 These were built on land which had been acquired by William's father, David Deshler, for $1,000 in 1817.

 By 1900, most of the day-to-day work of the Deshler family businesses passed to William Deshler's son, John G. Deshler, but William was a major advocate and force behind his son's building of the Deshler Hotel on the land then occupied by the Deshler Block.